CristianBuca/The-Aunans/README.md

 *User stories solved by this feature:*

 2. As a new user, I want to know what the community's focus is.
-3. As a new user, I want to see the communities progress and statistics.
+3. As a new user, I want to see the community's progress and statistics.
 11. As a site owner, I want to attract new members to the community.
 13. As a site owner, I want to convey accurate information to attract the right candidates for our roster.